Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 02. DEFINE YOUR SERVICES AND THEN ONLY SELL THOSE SERVICES.

 If you are communicating that you can do anything for anyone, you're likely excluding a HUGE chunk of people who may be interested in working with you.
 This may defy conventional wisdom.
-Isn’t it better to communicate that you have broader skills, and can fulfill everyone’s needs??
+Isn’t it better to communicate that you have broader skills and can fulfill everyone’s needs??

 Why not?

 Just like you wouldn't hire a handyperson to do fine carpentry in your client's $10MM beachfront home, you probably wouldn't hire a kitchen and bath designer to furnish your living room.
 You want to find the person whose specific skills meet your needs.
-Communicating that you can do everything for everybody does not speak to high level design skills or to impeccable execution.

 Once you package up your services, specify who is a good fit for each service (if you offer more than one).
-Make sure your website and investment guide are spot on describing what each service entails, and how the client will benefit.
-Make it so easy for someone to see themselves in a service with you, as your client.
+Make sure your website and investment guide are spot on in describing what each service entails and how your ideal client will benefit.

 • Talk more about how you work with clients on their new construction homes.